 - Exams Officer ensures that sufficient number of exam rooms are available for the planned exam season, if main venues unavailable, where possible, make use of any other available rooms within the centre, prioritising candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned. - If the exam rooms are not available, the Exam Officer will inform each awarding body with which exams are due to be taken with as soon as possible.
-The responsibility for deciding whether it is safe for the school to open lies with the Principal; - The Principal is responsible for taking advice, or following instructions from relevant local or national agencies in deciding whether the School is able to open; - If possible, the school will open for examinations and examination candidates only; - Alternatively, the school may use other venues (namely Haybridge High School) in agreement with relevant awarding bodies. - Candidates will be informed of changes via Year group briefing where possible and/or via email or teams.
-Parents/carers informed via email. - If using an alternative venue, the exams team will ensure the secure transportation of question papers or assessment materials. - After the exam consideration will be given to whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration.
+The responsibility for deciding whether it is safe for the school to open lies with the Principal; - The Principal is responsible for taking advice, or following instructions from relevant local or national agencies in deciding whether the School is able to open; - If possible, the school will open for examinations and examination candidates only; - Alternatively, the school may use other venues (namely Haybridge High School) in agreement with relevant awarding bodies. - Candidates, parents/carers informed via email.